gospel-desk/www.logstown.com/_posts/2020-03-27-first-three-iconographers.md

 Federico is a Chilean artist trained in Greece, and a professor at the Pontifical Catholic University of Chile.
 As such, his style is a delightfully Latin American inflection of the Byzantine tradition.
-Here I must acknowledge the current pandemic, because it prevents Federico from accessing his workshop, but, Lord willing, the icon of Mary can be completed in early 2021.
+The pandemic currently hinders Federico from accessing his workshop, but, Lord willing, the icon of Mary can be completed in early 2021.

 ---